 Exercise and travel.
 Two things that I absolutely love but that don’t always go hand in hand.

 Sure, when I’m off on an active adventure in the mountains, the exercise aspect is covered without having to put aside extra time for the gym.
 But where long flights, road trips and backpacking adventures are concerned, keeping fit can be a challenge.
-Ya feel me?
+Feel me?

 To be honest, I’ve kind of realised that it’s part and parcel with travelling and you can’t have it all.
-You can be as mindful as you can but at the same time travelling isn’t the same without a few sunset cocktails with new found friends.
-Despite knowing that my mind and body won’t ever be as balanced as it is when i’m in routine at home, I’ve definitely picked up a few things that minimise the impact of travel on my health and fitness.
+You can be as mindful as you can, but at the same time, travelling isn’t always the same without a few sunset cocktails with new found friends.
+Despite knowing that my mind and body won’t ever be as balanced as it is when I’m in routine at home, I’ve definitely picked up a few things that minimise the impact of travel on my health and fitness.